lisaprincessbabycakes/FinalProj/README.md

 ### **5. Shape Fade-Out Effect**
 #### **Corresponds to: Time**
 - **`spiral.opacity`:**
   - Shapes fade out gradually by reducing their opacity over time (`spiral.opacity -= 0.5`).
-This ensures the canvas doesn't become cluttered with persistent shapes, creating a dynamic visual environment.
+This ensures the canvas isn't cluttered with persistent shapes, creating a dynamic visual environment.

 ---